CropLifeCanada/chemistry-policymanual/index.md

   - Restoration and preservation of wildlife habitat.
 - That government decision makers acknowledge that the success of chemistry solutions is a prime target for funding by both the genuinely curious researchers and those opposed to modern agriculture alike.
   - The more studies there are, the more outlier results there also are which can be selectively used to prove a point, whether positive or negative.
+- That pest management plays a significant role in many aspects of the quality of life in Canada including:
+  - Establishment and maintenance of lawns and gardens and public green spaces; and
+  - Public health (control of mosquitos, cockroaches, bedbugs, lice, ticks, rodents and other disease vectors).

 ## Drones: Label expansion
-September 12, 2018   Staff Directive
+September 12, 2018   Staff Directive validated September 17, 2019

 - The decision to proceed with a label expansion to include drone application resides with individual companies.